 In English, Wills/Estates Law

+In Canada, most type of inheritance does not happen “automatically”.
+No, it’s not like on TV – the deceased lawyer reads a Will, and the beneficiaries just get their share.
 Instead, most assets will be frozen.
 The beneficiaries would need to apply to the Court for an approval document to get it unfrozen and passed down to them.
 This application process is called probate.
+As part of probate, the Court may require the applicant for estate trustee to provide “security” in the form of an estate bond insurance policy.

 Unfortunately, because the estate funds are frozen, the money required to purchase this policy must be paid from the applicant’s own funds and cannot be paid from the estate assets.
 To make things worse, this policy can cost up to 5% of the total value of the estate.
 To illustrate, if Walter’s estate is worth $2,000,000, the applicant would need to pay $100,000 to purchase the insurance policy and there is no guarantee how much, if anything, may get returned by the insurance company later when the executor says they have completed their estate trustee duties.